stencho/ShareHole/README.md

 - /transcode/ will transcode a video to browser-friendly MP4 and send the result to the client.
 This uses FFMPeg, so it works on most video formats.

+- /random_image/ returns a random image in the given folder
+- /random_images/ returns several random images in a grid for use in UIs. currently just returns 15, needs to have options passed through the URL

 The config loader will write the default server config below, including comments, to config_dir/server on first start, and the server will do its best to keep this config file structure.

 'server' config file